CAR T-cell therapy is a new form of immunotherapy that uses specially altered T-cells to directly and precisely target cancer cells.

-An important component of the immune system are T cells, which have the capacity to hunt down and destroy abnormal cells, including some cancer cells.
+An important component of the immune system are T-cells, which have the capacity to hunt down and destroy abnormal cells, including some cancer cells.

 Sometimes, cancer cells find ways to evade the immune system; so, the immune system needs to be retrained and enhanced to recognize and attack cancer cells.

-After a small portion of a patient's own T cells has been collected from the blood, these cells are re-engineered in a special laboratory so they now carry special structures called chimeric antigen receptors (CARs) on their surface.
+After a small portion of a patient's own T-cells has been collected from the blood, these cells are re-engineered in a special laboratory so they now carry special structures called chimeric antigen receptors (CARs) on their surface.

-When these CAR T cells are reinjected into the patient, they multiply rapidly and these engineered receptors may help the T cells to identify and attack cancer cells throughout the body.
+When these CAR T-cells are reinjected into the patient, they multiply rapidly and these engineered receptors may help the T-cells to identify and attack cancer cells throughout the body.

 CAR T-cell therapy has been shown to be effective in B-cell acute lymphoblastic leukaemia (ALL) and adult diffuse large B-cell lymphoma (DLBCL).

-The Therapeutic Goods Administration (TGA) has approved Novartis’ CAR-T product Kymriah® (tisagenlecleucel, formerly CTL019).
+The Therapeutic Goods Administration (TGA) has approved Novartis’ CAR T-cell therapy product Kymriah® (tisagenlecleucel, formerly CTL019).
 The approved indications are for the treatment of paediatric and young adult patients up to 25 years of age with B-cell precursor acute lymphoblastic leukaemia (ALL) that is refractory, in relapse post-transplant, or in second or later relapse; and for the treatment of adult patients with relapsed or refractory diffuse large B cell lymphoma (DLBCL) after two or more lines of systemic therapy.